-Within the next screen you need to provide a "Stack Name".
-This is the name of your deployment, make this something that makes sense to you.
+You must provide a "Stack Name" within the next screen.
+This is the name of your deployment; make this something that makes sense to you.

-There are a lot of other configuration options here, but we are going to leave the defaults and click Next.
+There are many other configuration options here, but we will leave the defaults and click Next.

 You will now be taken to a review screen, check over everything and then click on Create Stack.

-It should only take a few minutes for the storage account to be created.
+The storage account should only take a few minutes to be created.
 You can monitor progress from the CloudFormation page.

-Under Resources you will see any and all of the resources that the template created and you should have a clickable link to take you to that resource.
+Under Resources, you will see any of the resources the template created, and you should have a clickable link to take you to that resource.

 Watch the deployment in action

 I recently walked through the process of deploying this template during a webinar.
-If you'd like to see me walk through the template in more detail then show you the deployment head on over to YouTube or watch below:
+If you'd like to see me walk through the template in more detail and then show you the deployment, head on over to YouTube or watch below: